-All Scout services need to extend Scout® AbstractService class and implement their own corresponding interface.
-This also applies to the 0Hello World desktop service according to Listing DesktopService.
-As shown in Figure showing Server node, this service can be located in the Scout Explorer under the blue server node in the Services folder.
+All Scout services need to extend Scout's AbstractService class and implement their own corresponding interface.
+This also applies to the "Hello World" desktop service according to Listing DesktopService.
+As shown in [img-helloworld_load_servicemethod], this service can be located in the Scout Explorer under the blue server node in the Services folder.

 Before Scout services can be accessed and used, they need to be explicitly registered as a service in the correct place.
 For this registration mechanism, Scout is using Eclipse extension points and extensions.
-[36: A good introduction to Eclipse extensions and extension points is provided in the Eclipse wiki: http://wiki.eclipse.org/FAQ\What\are\extensions\and\extension\points%3F.] which are conceptually similar to electrical outlets and plugs.
+[33: A good introduction to Eclipse extensions and extension points is provided in the Eclipse wiki: http://wiki.eclipse.org/FAQ_What_are_extensions_and_extension_points%3F.] which are conceptually similar to electrical outlets and plugs.
 And in order to work, as in the case of outlets and plugs, the plug must fit to the outlet.
-In our ÒHello WorldÓ example, the extension (plug) is represented by class

-DesktopService and the service extension point (outlet) is named org.eclipse.scout.service.services.
-What makes the desktop service fit to the service extension point is the fact that its interface IDesktopService extends Scout is IService interface.
+In our "Hello World" example, the extension (plug) is represented by class DesktopService and the service extension point (outlet) is named org.eclipse.scout.service.services.
+What makes the desktop service fit to the service extension point is the fact that its interface IDesktopService extends Scout's IService interface.

-Figure 34.
+Figure 27.
 The Eclipse plugin editor for plugin.xml files.
-In the tab Extensions the $\partial$ Hello World $\partial$ desktop service is registered under the extension point org.eclipse.scout.service.services.
+In the tab Extensions the "Hello World" desktop service is registered under the extension point org.eclipse.scout.service.services.

-Listing 7.
-The registration of the DesktopService in the server $\tilde{\mathbf{G}}$ plugin.xml configuration file.
+Listing 6.
+The registration of the DesktopService in the server's plugin.xml configuration file.
 The remaining content of the file has been omitted.